CESSProject/doc-v2/cess-miners/consensus-miner/running.md

 # System Requirement

-If you're planning to run a consensus miner, it's important to make sure your system meets the recommended requirements to ensure that your miner performs at its best.
+If you're planning to run a consensus miner, it's important to make sure your system meets the recommended requirements to ensure that your miner performs at its best.The consensus miner consists of a cess-node and a Tee worker.

 | Resource                      | Specification               |
 |-------------------------------|-----------------------------|